 Mexican Auto Insurance for your RV

 Discover Baja is pleased to offer Mexican auto insurance for your motorhome or RV.
 Both full coverage and liability-only policies are available.
-Our special super-saver policies (available only for Discover Baja members) are valid for a full year and can save you hundreds of dollars if you will be spending less than 90 or 120 days out of the year in Baja.
+Our special super-saver policies (available only for Discover Baja members) are valid for a full year and can save you hundreds of dollars if you will be spending less than 120 days out of the year in Baja.
 You can learn more or get a quote on our Mexican Auto Insurance for RVs and Motorhomes Page.

 Resources for RVing in Baja